saakethmm/Stridez-Crohns-Disease-Helper-Tool/README.md

  - Highlight foods that appear safe to eat.
  - Provide personalized recommendations for trying new foods with lower risk.

-Our app, Chronalyze, is intended to give users a streamlined, intelligent way to make informed food choices and improve their quality of life.
+Our app, Crohnalyze, is intended to give users a streamlined, intelligent way to make informed food choices and improve their quality of life.